birinders/RT-Engine/README.md

 # RT-Engine, C++

+## Update 1.1-
+### Parallel Processing has been deployed into the project and is currently LIVE!
+As mentioned in the initial project notes, a multiprocessing solution was under review for this project.
+Finally after reviewing the project status and cross-validating relevant race conditions, parallel processing is now live in the project.
+This has reduced computational times by over 10x for more complicated scenes (exact figures may vary by your CPU cores), and over 14x for lesser populated scenes!
+Exact speedups will be posted in a few days for some of the renders displayed underneath.

 This is a basic Ray-Tracing Engine I've implemented from the absolute ground up in C++.
 The Engine is capable of accurately ray tracing shapes like spheres, and any other shape(s) that can be represented by mathematical equations.